Dispatch9001/shadventure/README.md

 ### Linux

 The game is optimised for Linux, and it is most heavily tested there.
 To run, simply clone the repo and run `start.sh`.
-Depending on your distro, you may have to give it executable permissions, which can be done easily in your file properties, or with `chmod +x start.sh`.
+That can be done through a GUI easily, by downloading this repo as a zip, extracting it, and running the file.
+A you can use these commands.

 ```bash
 git clone https://github.com/Dispatch9001/shadventure.git
 cd shadventure
 ./start.sh
 ```
+**NOTE**: Using these commands requires `git` to be installed.
+You can use the GUI method without Git

 ### macOS